Our Statement of Purpose

 In addition, all fostering families will give children a welcome book specifically about their family.

 All children and young people are visited regularly by the Eastern Fostering Service supervising social worker, and given opportunities to talk individually about what is happening in their lives.
-We are also mindful of the important part that the children of fostering families play and we hold specific events to recognise and value their role.
+We are also mindful of the important part that the children of fostering families play and we make concerted efforts to recognise and value their role.

 We realise that sometimes our fostering families need some practical support and that this can be a vital part of sustaining placements for children.
 We have therefore made provision within all of our placements for additional support to be offered through experienced children’s support workers and this support can be tailored completely to the needs of the child and the family.